The SHORT Act Is Now In The Big Beautiful Bill: Removes SBRs & SBSs From NFA!

 Duration: 5:52

-This video discusses the inclusion of the SHORT Act within a larger legislative bill, which aims to remove Short-Barreled Rifles (SBRs) and Short-Barreled Shotguns (SBSs) from the National Firearms Act (NFA).
-The speaker, demonstrating expert knowledge of firearms law, explains the potential impact of this legislation, noting that only machine guns and destructive devices would remain under NFA regulation if passed.
-The video also touches on the Hearing Protection Act's potential to remove suppressors from NFA oversight.
+This video provides an expert-level overview of the SHORT Act, a provision within a larger 'big beautiful bill' that aims to remove Short-Barreled Rifles (SBRs) and Short-Barreled Shotguns (SBSs) from the National Firearms Act (NFA).
+The speaker, with deep knowledge of NFA and current legislation, explains the definitions of SBRs and SBSs, the legislative steps required for passage, and the potential impact, noting that only machine guns and destructive devices would remain under NFA purview.
+The video also touches on the Hearing Protection Act's potential to remove suppressors from NFA regulation and urges viewers to contact their representatives to support these changes.

 Quick Summary

-The SHORT Act, now included in a major legislative bill, aims to remove Short-Barreled Rifles (SBRs) and Short-Barreled Shotguns (SBSs) from the National Firearms Act (NFA).
-If enacted, only machine guns and destructive devices would remain under NFA regulation.
+The SHORT Act, included in a major legislative bill, aims to remove Short-Barreled Rifles (SBRs) and Short-Barreled Shotguns (SBSs) from the National Firearms Act (NFA).
+If passed, only machine guns and destructive devices would remain under NFA regulation after a 90-day period.

 Chapters